oberocks/obebs4/README.md

 ### Project Directory Structure

-This project consists of 3 project directories and a handful of process files, that are intended to be a part of your project's root directory.
+This project consists of 3 project directories and a handful of process files, that are intended to be a part of your project's root directory:

 - obebs4
     - core